wp-plugins/download-manager/readme.txt

 3. Categories
 4. Frton-end link template preview
 5. Full tree view of categories and files with a simple short-code [wpdm_tree]
+6. Sortable and Searchable Download List , use short-code [wpdm_all_packages] to embed the list

 == Changelog ==

+= 2.3.3 =
+* added search functionality in admin
+* added individual icon support
+* added new short-code for all download using datatable.js, with sorting and searhing option

 = 2.3.2 =
 * Fixed a minor issue with uploader